TheProGamer9669/Vox-Mundi-Protocol/README.md

 The Vox Mundi protocol is a PTP (Peer To Peer) networking protocol for unrestricted communication.

 this protocol was first thought of by my father, now I have the tools & knowledge to make it come to life :)
-It is a basic protocol for data/message transfer using my custom encoding so not just anybody can read the messages.
+It is a basic protocol for data/message transfer using my custom encoding so not just anybody can read the messages as custom encoding provides basic message confidentiality.

 To install the home network version you need:
 Python 3.13 installed,